isdampe/BosonEditorExperimental/README.md

 Read about hooks over on [hooks.md](hooks.md).

 ###To do
-* Develop a "plugin" architecture for user written extensions
+* ~~Develop a "plugin" architecture for user written extensions~~
 * ~~Create a multi-pane engine for split view editing~~
 * ~~Create a hook engine for extensions~~
 * Create a "preferences" window
 * Create a "theme" selector window.
+* Create a plugin management window.

 And lots more...